-I use and recommend Ubuntu.
-If you follow suit, or have another Debian-based distribution, then you can set up the software you need with these commands:
+I use both Debian and Ubuntu.
+If you use either of them, or have another Debian-based distribution, then you can set up the software you need with these commands:

-$ sudo apt-get install mercurial gcc tcl ocaml-nox $ sudo apt-get install qemu-user gcc-arm-linux-gnueabihf
+$ sudo apt-get install mercurial mercurial-git gcc tcl ocaml-nox $ sudo apt-get install qemu-user gcc-arm-linux-gnueabihf

 - GCC to compile the Keiko assembler and runtime system.

 - TCL, needed to generate the Kieko interpreter from an abstract description.